BushelScript/help/website/docs/ref/specifiers.md

 Relative Positioning form specifies a single element according to its ordinal position relative to another element in the same container.

-**No identifying objects**, but the selection varies based on the positioning used.
+**No identifying items**, but the selection varies based on the positioning used.

 The choice of `before` or `after` affects the meaning of the specifier:

 - `before` selects the item ordered immediately before the reference element.
 - `after` selects the item ordered immediately after the reference element.

-**Note** that the reference element is not an identifying object, but is rather the immediate parent of the specifier.
+**Note** that the reference element is not an identifying item, but is rather the immediate parent of the specifier.

 ```
 window before last window